• Skip to primary navigation

 A plate full of fresh sardines showing the fish

-Sardines are a small fish that stretch all around the world from oceans to seas.
+Sardines are a small oily fish that stretch all around the world from oceans to seas.
 They belong to the Clupeidae family which includes other small oily fishes like anchovies (hence lots of people mistake both for each other) and herring.

 The fish harvested in different parts of the world may taste different and that’s because of their habitat.
 However since most sardines end up being canned, you most likely will not notice those differences in taste or flavor.
 But if you’re buying and cooking fresh, that’s when you’ll notice those slight changes in flavor.